Daniel Penha

-Daniel dos Santos Penha (born 17 October 1998), commonly known as Daniel Penha, is a Brazilian footballer who plays as an attacking midfielder for Chinese Super League club Dalian Yingbo, on loan from Campeonato Brasileiro Série A club Atlético Mineiro.
+Daniel dos Santos Penha (born 17 October 1998), commonly known as Daniel Penha, is a Brazilian footballer who plays as an attacking midfielder for Brazilian Série B club Avaí, on loan from Campeonato Brasileiro Série A club Atlético Mineiro.

 Club career

 Atlético Mineiro

 Born in Brasília, Brazil, Daniel Penha began his football career at Atlético Mineiro in 2015 and was immediately assigned to the under–17 development team.
 He quickly progressed through the Atlético Mineiro’s academy.
 He was called up to the first team for the first time, as an unused substitute, in a 2–1 loss against São Paulo on 27 November 2016.
 Daniel Penha made his professional debut on 9 April 2017, coming on as a late substitute, in a 2–1 loss against Caldense in the Campeonato Mineiro.
 However, he was sidelined for most of the 2018 season, due to a knee injury.

 On 16 January 2019, Daniel Penha signed his professional contract with Atlético Mineiro, keeping him until 2023.
 Seven days later on 23 January 2019, he made his first team appearance for the club in almost years, starting a match, in a 1–0 loss against Tombense in the Campeonato Mineiro.
 He later made three more appearances for Atlético Mineiro later in the 2019 season, all of them were in Campeonato Mineiro.

 While on loan from Atlético Mineiro, Daniel Penha signed a contract extension with the club on two occasions.